 Did you know an auto theft occurs every 33 seconds in the United States?
 It’s true, and the latest statistics from the Federal Bureau of Investigation indicate that only 57% of stolen vehicles are ever recovered.
 Part of the reason for this is that car thieves are no longer just wild kids looking for a thrill.
 Many of them are sophisticated and organized criminals adept at stripping cars for parts to sell or install in other vehicles, or shipping the stolen cars overseas and selling them on the black market.

-Unfortunately, even with an increase in theft-deterrent features on new cars today, factory-installed systems aren’t enough stop thieves.
+Unfortunately, even with an increase in theft-deterrent features on new cars today, factory-installed systems aren’t enough to stop thieves.
 The San Diego Police Department’s Auto Theft Unit has two goals.
 The second goal is to “assist with the recovery of stolen vehicles and the prosecution of those that steal vehicles.”

 Any guess as to their first goal?
 Yep, “the reduction and prevention of vehicle thefts.”